-How many historical markers are there in Scotland?
-There are least 245 of them, by our count.
-We have cataloged 244 historical markers and 49 war memorials—each individually presented on 283 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 246 historical markers in Scotland, by our count.
+We have cataloged 245 historical markers and 49 war memorials—each individually presented on 284 illustrated, annotated, and searchable pages of the Historical Marker Database.
 In addition, we are reasonably certain of another historical marker in Scotland that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first marker in the database, The Scottish Parliament, was added August 5, 2010.
 It was photographed in Aberdeen in Aberdeenshire.
 The last one added was submitted on August 22, 2020, and titled Advocate's Close.
-It is in St. Andrews in Fife.
+It is in Edinburgh in Lothian.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Scotland was erected in 1810.
 It was this one: Wallacestone Memorial, and one of our correspondents found it in Wallacestone in Falkirk on July 19, 2015.

-The first marker added to the database with the Forts or Castles category was The Holy Grail, added April 1, 2015.
+The first marker added to the database with the Forts or Castles topic was The Holy Grail, added April 1, 2015.
 It had been erected in Stirling.
 The last one submitted was submitted on January 7, 2019, and titled Walled Garden.
 It had been erected in Sauchen in Aberdeenshire.
-The earliest marker erected with the Forts or Castles category that we have listed was erected in 1967.
-It was Inverness Castle, found in Inverness in Inverness-shire on December 13, 2018.
+The earliest marker erected with the Forts or Castles topic that we have listed was erected in 1967.
+It is Inverness Castle, found in Inverness in Inverness-shire on December 13, 2018.